AbenezerKb/fl-fashion-mnist/README.md

-# fl-FashionMNIST: A Flower / PyTorch app
+# FL-FashionMNIST: A Flower / PyTorch app

 ## Install dependencies and project